top of page

 A component’s second necessary property, modularity, means that it's possible to combine a few components to create a new component.
 For example, you can combine a button and a card and create a component card with a button.

-Design tokens are the visual design elements of a user interface, such as color, typography, spacing, and more, represented as variables in a common format, such as CSS style property, that are used to construct and maintain a design system.
+Design tokens are the visual design elements of a user interface, such as color, typography and spacing, represented as variables in a common format, such as CSS style property, that are used to construct and maintain a design system.
 No matter what design the team creates, whether it’s a mobile design or CMS web design, design tokens make it easier to turn the design into code.

 For example, suppose you specify a token with a name “primary-color” and set a value for it.
-When developers will implement your design, instead of hardcoding a value, they will use the token “primary-color.”
+When developers implement your design, instead of hardcoding a value, they should use the token “primary-color.”
 So that the CSS code will look like this: “h1 { color: primary }”.

 A pattern library is a subset of a design system; it's a collection of design patterns that can be used to build user interfaces.
-Common examples of design patterns are navigation menus, data input forms, etc. The goal of a pattern library is to provide a repository of well-designed patterns that can be used to create consistent and efficient user interfaces.
+Common examples of design patterns are navigation menus and data input forms.
+The goal of a pattern library is to provide a repository of well-designed patterns that can be used to create consistent and efficient user interfaces.
 A pattern library allows designers to create specific components and write guidelines for using them to create consistent and efficient user interfaces.

 Guidelines are the set of rules and best practices that advise how product teams should use components and visual styles.
 Unlike style guidelines, which we’ll get into more below, design system guidelines describe how components should behave functionally, and how users are expected to interact with them.
 Explicitly written guidelines help onboard new designers to the product since they help them understand how to make the interface functional and visually consistent.